-The Dingo is a naturally curious creature and their behaviour is often misunderstood.
-For over 20 years the local Indigenous people of the Butchella tribe have campaigned to raise awareness of the Dingoes plight, and thousands of dollars have been donated to independent research and spent by qld state gov to not only understand the Wongari’s unique position of a highly visited tourist island but to also find the unified solution that we need to preserve our wild dingo.
+The Wongari (Dingo) is a naturally curious creature and their behaviour is often misunderstood.
+For over 20 years the local Indigenous people of the Butchella tribe have campaigned to raise awareness of the Wongari’s plight, and thousands of dollars have been donated to independent research and spent by qld state gov to not only understand the Wongari’s unique position of a highly visited tourist island but to also find the unified solution that we need to preserve our Wild Wongari.

-Mumma and Poppa Bear have lived on Fraser Island for more than 6 years, they have spent over 45,000 hours touring around the island with our guests.
+We have lived on Fraser Island for more than 6 years, and have spent over 45,000 hours touring around the island with our guests.
 We have seen and heard many things about Wongari; some that stories are haunting but never can we say that we have had a negative interaction with any Wongari where we felt threatened.